Welsh winger Gareth Bale rubbished suggestions he has changed his style of play since joining Real Madrid from Tottenham.

 "It's great to train every day with world class players because it helps me improve my game and makes me a better player."

-Bale is in Germany ahead of Real's UEFA Champions League quarter-final second leg against Borussia Dortmund and the 24-year-old remains convinced the tie is up for grabs, despite having played a part in his side's 3-0 win in Madrid.
+Bale is in Germany ahead of Real's UEFA Champions League quarter-final second leg versus Borussia Dortmund and the 24-year-old remains convinced the tie is up for grabs, despite having played a part in his side's 3-0 win in Madrid.

 "We played a great game at home.
 We played well and deserved to win," Bale said.